russelllab/kinaseResistance/Create_SVG/README.md

 | 4     | Mutational_Infofile.txt | The file containing positional information |
 | 5     | Features_Infofile.txt | A file containing structural/domain features, numbering based on **protein of interest** |

+**Note**: The script allows for a little hack here.
+If you want a (large) .svg containing the whole alignment just give a big number in field 2, for example 20000.
+The script will then produce a complete alignment view.

+- **NEW** Named Output files.
+The resultfile will already be named depending on the input settings, so one can easily try different settings.
+The name follows this format:
+`poi+"_Position"+str(startposition)+"_Windowsize"+str(windowsize)+".svg"`

 - Conservation: Gives a black rectangle as an indicator of sequence identity (top) for the POI residue at that position.

 - Residue Numbering: Gives the residue number (every 10 residues), based on sequence of interest, and highlights the input residue in red.